ArhanChaudhary/qter/README.md

 A Rubik's cube _move_ is defined by a manipulation of a single face, defined by the half-turn metric.
 That is, a 180 degree rotation of a face is considered a single move.
 To tersely express moves, we use the [standard move notation](https://jperm.net/3x3/moves).
 An _algorithm_ is a sequence of moves.
 For example the algorithm `F2 U'` indicates turning the front face 180 degrees followed by a 90 degree turn counterclockwise of the top face.

 If you repeat an algorithm a finite number of times, you will always be brought back where you started.
 You may have already tried this yourself from the solved state: if you keep repeating an algorithm such as `R U` you will eventually re-solve the cube.
-The number of repetitions this takes is called the algorithm's _order_.
+The number of repetitions this takes is the algorithm's _order_, and the set of positioned visited by repeating the algorithm forms its _cycle_.
 In this example, since `R U` has to be repeated 105 times to be brought back to its original state, its order is 105.

 The proof for this introduces an important concept that will later be brought up again: [group theory](https://en.wikipedia.org/wiki/Group_theory).
-The set of moves on a Rubik's cube forms an algebraic structure called a _group_.
+The set of moves on the Rubik's cube forms an algebraic structure called a _group_.
 Since there are only finitely many states a Rubik's cube can be in, this group is finite.
 It is an early theorem of group theory that every element (algorithm) of a finite group has finite order [[2](#ref-2)].

 ## Cycles are registers